Gabriel Gudmundsson: Club career

+Groningen

 On 28 May 2019, it was announced that Gudmundsson had signed for Dutch club Groningen.
 The length of his contract was not disclosed, and the fee was later estimated to be around SEK 2.5 million (€250,000).

+Lille

 On 31 August 2021, Gudmundsson signed a five-year contract with French champions Lille.
 The transfer fee was rumoured by Voetbal International to be around €6,000,000, though 10% of Groningen's profit went to former club Halmstads BK.

+Leeds United

 On 8 July 2025, after four seasons with Lille, Gudmundsson signed for Premier League club Leeds United on a four-year contract.
 According to various columnists and reporters, the financial details of the transfer include a base fee of €12m (£10.35m).
 His contract includes an annual salary around £3.88m (€4.5m) gross per season.

+On 8 March 2026, Gudmundsson recorded his first goal and assist with Leeds United in a 3–0 FA Cup fifth round win against Norwich City at Elland Road.

 International career

-After having represented the Sweden U17, U19, and U21 teams a total of 11 times between 2014 and 2019, Gudmundsson made his full international debut for Sweden on 9 June 2022 in a 2022–23 UEFA Nations League B game against Serbia, replacing Viktor Claesson in the 77th minute of a 0–1 loss.
+After having represented the Sweden U17, U19, and U21 teams a total of 11 times between 2014 and 2019, Gudmundsson made his full international debut for Sweden on 9 June 2022 in a 2022–23 UEFA Nations League B game against Serbia, replacing Viktor Claesson in the 77th minute of a 1–0 loss.

+On 12 May 2026, Gudmundsson was named in the Sweden squad for the 2026 FIFA World Cup.